 The Boycott Sanctions and Divestment movement is facing increasing challenges in the United States with the introduction of anti-BDS measures across the spectrum.
-According to the Palestine Legal website, since January 2017, 16 states have enacted anti-BDS laws, which work to ban student activism, limit free speech, and criminalize Palestinian advocacy.
-Recently, however, on February 8th, there was a surprising victory for the BDS movement when the HB2261 bill – which would have modified the Virginia Human Rights Act to determine Palestinian advocacy unlawful discrimination because of being codified as anti-Semitic – died after much pressure from Palestinian advocacy groups on Virginia lawmakers; as a result of this pressure, the bill won’t be considered again during the 2017 legal year.
-Meanwhile, at the recent annual conference of the Modern Language Association in January, the Delegate Assembly shot down a resolution calling for BDS of Israeli universities that deny academic freedom to Palestinians on the basis that it would “block dialogue and scholarly exchange”.
+According to the Palestine Legal website, in the last year and a half, 16 states have enacted anti-BDS laws, which seek to chill and penalize Palestinian rights advocacy.
+Recently, however, on February 8th, there was a victory for the BDS movement when the HB2261 bill – which would have modified the Virginia Human Rights Act to determine Palestinian advocacy unlawful discrimination because of being codified as anti-Semitic – died after much pressure from Palestinian advocacy groups on Virginia lawmakers; as a result of this pressure, the bill won’t be considered again during the 2017 legislative session.
+Meanwhile, at the recent annual conference of the Modern Language Association in January, the MLA’s Delegate Assembly shot down a resolution calling for BDS of Israeli universities that deny academic freedom to Palestinians on the basis that it would “block dialogue and scholarly exchange”.
 Our guests Maria LaHood of the Center for Constitutional Rights and Dr. Stephen Sheehi of the College of William and Mary (and a Delegate in the MLA Assembly) will speak on these respective developments.

 Maria LaHood is a Deputy Legal Director at the Center for Constitutional Rights with expertise in constitutional rights and international human rights.
 She works to defend the constitutional rights of Palestinian human rights advocates in the United States in cases such as Davis v.
 Cox, defending Olympia Food Co-op board members for boycotting Israeli goods; Salaita v.
 Kennedy,representing Steven Salaita, who was terminated from a tenured position for tweets critical of Israel; and CCR v.
 DOD, seeking U.S. government records under the Freedom of Information Act (FOIA) regarding Israel’s 2010 attack on the flotilla to Gaza.
 She works closely with Palestine Legal to support students and others whose speech is being suppressed for their Palestine advocacy around the country.
 She also works on the Right to Heal initiative with Iraqi civil society and Iraq Veterans seeking accountability for the lasting health effects of the Iraq war.
 Her past work at CCR includes cases against United States officials, Arar v.
 Ashcroft, Al-Aulaqi v.
 Obama, and Al-Aulaqi v.
 Panetta; against foreign government officials, Matar v.
 Dichter and Belhas v.
 Ya’alon; and against corporations, Wiwa v.
 Royal Dutch/Shell and Corrie v.
 Caterpillar.
 Prior to coming to the Center for Constitutional Rights she advocated on behalf of affordable housing and civil rights in the San Francisco Bay Area, and she graduated from the University of Michigan Law School.
 She was named a 2010 Public Justice Trial Lawyer of the Year Finalist.
 Her writings have appeared in the Huffington Post, Truthout, and Badil, and she has appeared on outlets including Democracy Now!, NPR, and Al Jazeera.